 Find an Approved Solicitor on the Zephyr Mortgages

-The Council of Mortgage Lenders or BSA do not require online case tracking.
+No. There is no CML Part 2 or Building Society Association requirement relating to online case tracking.
 Some law firms operate such technology and some don't.

 We're in London, FTBs buying with a mortgage (lender is Zephyr Mortgages , but our solicitor is on the Zephyr Mortgages conveyancing panel).
 How long should the conveyancing process take?